GoogleCloudPlatform/cloud-sql-proxy/README.md

     # From another host:
     mysql -u root -h [proxy-machine-ip]

+## To use inside a Go program:
+If your program is written in [Go](https://golang.org) you can use the Cloud SQL Proxy as a library, avoiding the need to start the Proxy as a companion process.
+If you're using the the [go-sql-driver](https://github.com/go-sql-driver/mysql) you can use helper functions found in the [`proxy/dialers/mysql` package](https://godoc.org/github.com/GoogleCloudPlatform/cloudsql-proxy/proxy/dialers/mysql).
+See [example usage](https://github.com/GoogleCloudPlatform/cloudsql-proxy/blob/master/tests/dialers_test.go).

+I'm open to adding more drivers, feel free to file an issue.

 ## To use from Kubernetes:

 Kubernetes does not support the metadata server that is used by default for credentials, so we have to manually